xanderhendriks/rpi-embedded-target-action-runner/README.md

 In this lab, we will create a github release to make sure the build artifacts are kept indefinitely.
 The artifacts and logs as created in lab 1 will only be kept for 90 days.
 Creating a release allows you to make sure that important artifacts are kept until deleted.

 ## Instructions
-Switch to the Lab 3 branch to avoid having to copy/paste the code from the instructions.
+Merge the Lab 3 branch into master to avoid having to copy/paste the code from the instructions.
 After making sure you are in the root of your fork, execute the following GIT command:

     git merge origin/lab_3